 Holy Family Catholic School is the result of nearly 20 years of prayer and perseverance on behalf of families in seven Catholic parishes in the Northwest area of Austin with no parish school.
 Individuals from these parishes formed a non-profit corporation, North Central Catholic School Corporation, which opened Holy Family Catholic School in August 2000 in eight portable buildings with 158 students and 18 staff members in a temporary location at one of the seven founding parishes.
 In August 2001, the permanent campus opened on a beautiful 20-acre campus in northwest Austin within a thriving community.

 Holy Family has operated fully under the auspices of the Diocese of Austin since 2008.
-In 2013, the governance structure of the school changed to a President/Principal model with the President overseeing finance, facilities, advancement and long-range strategic planning for both Holy Family Catholic School and St. Dominic Savio Catholic High School.
+In 2013, the governance structure of the school changed to a President/Principal model with the President overseeing finance, facilities, advancement, and long-range strategic planning for both Holy Family Catholic School and St. Dominic Savio Catholic High School.
 The school principal oversees the day-to-day operations of their respective school.
-Both President and Principal share responsibility for the Catholic identity of the school.
+Both the President and Principal share responsibility for the Catholic identity of the school.

 The seven Catholic parishes that support the school are growing rapidly, and Holy Family now serves over 600 students in Pre-K through eighth grades.
 The growth in this area has resulted in Holy Family initiating the Mission Ready!
 Growing to Serve capital campaign, which made the development of Phase II of the Master Plan possible.
-Phase II includes an administration building including a new library and adjacent classroom, Music building, and a Pre-K building, in addition to an outdoor Pavilion.
+Phase II includes an administration building including a new library and adjacent classrooms, a music building, and a Pre-K building, in addition to an outdoor Pavilion.
 It is expected to be completed in Spring, 2019.

 Holy Family Catholic School is the result of years of praying and hard work on behalf of families in seven Catholic parishes with no parish school.
 Those parishes are St. Albert the Great, St. John Vianney, St. Margaret Mary, St. Mary Our Lady of the Lake, St. Thomas More, St. Vincent de Paul, and St. William.
 The school enjoys a strong personal relationship with the parishes and offers priority enrollment to eligible students from these parishes based on space available.
 The school relies on contributions of these supporting parishes on behalf of their enrolled students.
 Our school benefits greatly from the association of the seven parishes, particularly in our celebration of the liturgy.
 Each week, a priest from one of the parishes joins our school community to celebrate Mass.
 In this way, we enjoy the unique gifts of each priest as he shares the Eucharist with our students, faculty, and attending parents.
 Our community is enriched by the support of our priests, and we welcome them at other school activities throughout the year.